RajanSandha/auto_blog/_posts/2025-05-31-googles-antitrust-battle-ais-impact-on-search-and-.md

 ### The DOJ's Case: Google's Anticompetitive Practices

 The DOJ's central claim is that Google has engaged in anticompetitive practices to maintain its monopoly in general search.
 After a lengthy trial that included expert testimony and detailed examination of Google's business dealings, the DOJ is now urging United States District Judge Amit Mehta to impose significant restrictions on Google's operations.
-One of the most drastic measures proposed is the **divestment of the Chrome browser** [link text](hypothetical_url_1).
+One of the most drastic measures proposed is the **divestment of the Chrome browser**.
 This move, if enacted, would be a major blow to Google and a significant victory for the DOJ.

 ### The Shifting Sands of the Internet Landscape